Area Cancellations or Postponements Due to COVID-19

 –Purses & Bling – March 28th – CANCELLED – If you’ve purchased a ticket, please contact Chellsi Lesniak at 814-229-2534 for a refund.
 Purses & Bling 2020 will be rescheduled at a later date.

+– Keystone’s production of “Grease” scheduled for weekend of March 20 – CANCELLED (It will be rescheduled for some time in April.)

-– Oil City’s production of “Mama Mia” scheduled for Friday – Saturday – Postponed (Reschedule Date TBA)
+– League of Women Voters public meeting scheduled for Tuesday, March 17 – CANCELLED (Reschedule Date TBA.)

 – Oil City Library’s Friends of the Library group meeting scheduled for March 16 – Postponed (Reschedule Date TBA)

-– Redbank Valley Community Band concert for this weekend – CANCELLED (Reschedule Date TBA)
+– Redbank Valley High School’s production of Mary Poppins scheduled for April 3-5 – Postponed (Reschedule Date TBA)

+– Ringgold Area Volunteer Fire Co. – Essentials Mod 1 Class – CANCELLED as per BC3.
+(Reschedule Date TBD)

 – Salem Lutheran Church’s Buckwheat Pancake Meal scheduled for March 28, 2020 – CANCELLED